boc-tothefuture/boc-tothefuture.github.com/_posts/2016-11-28-bluebox-optimizing.md

 | Converge      | 10 minutes 14 seconds       |   52% |
 | Verify        | 11 seconds      |    1% |

-This series will optimize the testing process in the order of the kitchen stages.
+The approach we will take will be to optimize the testing process in the order of the kitchen stages.
 Next up, will be create optimization.

 # Questions?
 [Reach out to me on twitter](https://twitter.com/boc_tothefuture)